gezapeti/jira-comment-collapser/README.md

 # jira-comment-collapser
-This little chrome addon collapses comments from Hadoop QA user on apache jira
+This little chrome addon collapses comments from the Hadoop QA and Hudson users on Apache JIRA